American Greetings

-American Greetings's former toy design and licensing division, initially called Those Characters From Cleveland, subsequently renamed AG Properties and American Greetings Entertainment and now separately owned as Cloudco Entertainment.
+American Greetings' former toy design and licensing division, initially called Those Characters From Cleveland, subsequently renamed AG Properties and American Greetings Entertainment and now separately owned as Cloudco Entertainment.
 American Greetings also holds an exclusive license for Nickelodeon characters.

 History

 Sapirstein Greeting Card

 Sapirstein Greeting Card Co. was founded in 1906 by Polish immigrant Jacob Sapirstein (1885–1987), who sold cards to stores from a horse-drawn cart, American Greetings has been run by members of the family since its inception.
-Irving Sapirstein, Jacobs's oldest son, became Jacob's first partner in 1918 at age nine.
+Irving Sapirstein, Jacob's oldest son, became Jacob's first partner in 1918 at age nine.
 Irving's brother Morris started working at the card company in 1926.
 Morris and Irving in 1928 got a post card contract worth $24,000.
 The company started using self-serve display cabinets for its greeting cards in 1929 further cementing its position in the market.
 Sapirstein Greeting began in 1932 making its own greeting cards.

 In 1934, the company began hiring sales representatives.
 Harry, the youngest son, joined the business in 1935.
 In 1936, the company opened its first branch office and the first major manufacturing facility.